-The container shouldn't be deeper than about 4 inches.
-Fill it with a planting medium that equal parts potting soil and either perlite, sharp sand, or pumice.
+The container shouldn’t be deeper than about 4 inches.
+Fill it with a planting medium that is equal parts to potting soil and either perlite, sharp sand, or pumice.

 If you’re using a non-metallic planting tray, you can sterilize the soil in the microwave for about 90 seconds at full power.

 Step 2: Allow the soil mix to cool and water it thoroughly.
 Let it drain, but not dry out completely.
 Scatter the healthy seeds over loose soil and press lightly into the mix.
 Gently layer the ground with sand to hold the seeds in place.

 Step 3: Wrap the seed tray with plastic to hold in moisture and place the trays in a sunny location but out of direct sunlight.
 Ensure that the room temperature remains 60 degrees to 70 degrees F (15.6 degrees C to 21.1 degrees C).